Automattic/WP-Job-Manager/readme.txt

 = Documentation =

-Documentation for the core plugin and add-ons can be found [on the docs site here](https://wpjobmanager.com/documentation/).
+Documentation for the core plugin and extensions can be found [on the docs site here](https://wpjobmanager.com/documentation/).
 Please take a look before requesting support because it covers all frequently asked questions!

-= Add-ons =
+= Extensions =

 The core WP Job Manager plugin is free and always will be.
 It covers all functionality we consider 'core' to running a simple job board site.

-Additional, advanced functionality is available through add-ons.
+Additional, advanced functionality is available through extensions.
 Not only do these extend the usefulness of the core plugin, they also help fund the development and support of core.

-You can browse available add-ons after installing the plugin by going to `Job Listings > Add-ons`.
-Our popular add-ons include:
+You can browse available extensions after installing the plugin by going to `WP Job Manager > Marketplace`.
+Our popular extensions include:

 **[Applications](https://wpjobmanager.com/add-ons/applications/)**